 Statistics is a competitive major.
-Completion of the prerequisites described below does not guarantee admission.
+Completion of the prerequisites described below guarantees consideration of your application but does not guarantee admission.
 Each application will be evaluated by a committee of faculty involved in the undergraduate program .

 A minimum cum GPA of 2.5 in the courses listed below with no individual GPA below 2.0 is required for admission.
 Successful applicants will typically exceed a cum GPA of 3.0 with no individual GPA below 2.5.
 Courses must be completed prior to application.